stackbit-projects/cool-tulip-9c975/content/pages/faq.md

         content: >
           We offer shipping via United States Postal Services (USPS) and United Parcel Service (UPS).
-      - title: What is your pricing?
+      - title: What do you charge?
         content: |
           We charge $15 + postage.
       - title: Can I ship anything?